aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 * The solution is designed to work with S3 server access logs or CloudTrail logs.
 Other log formats are not supported.
 * There may be a delay between log generation and availability for analysis.
-* The solutions has a maximum predefined 90 days at the “Specify how long ago the issue started” stack parameter.
 * The solution does not provide real-time monitoring or alerting.
 It's designed for historical analysis and reporting.

 ### Additional Resources